 The Knox College Dance Program is housed in the Auxiliary Gym; an historic campus building that was constructed in 1918 as the Women's Gymnasium and was one of the earliest buildings grouped near the Campus Quad.
 Today the main floor of the building is a vast dance studio with a marley dance floor measuring 35'x45'.
 The studio includes movable risers and chairs for small class showings and informal presentations.
 Also used by the art department, the basement floor of the auxiliary gym has been converted into painting studios.

 Major dance performances are presented in Harbach Theatre.
 Named after the famous American musical theatre librettist, Otto Harbach, this arena style theatre seats between 400-500 people in either a modified apron thrust or proscenium stage.
-Exceptional acoustics and sight lines highlight performances on the 72-foot stage with full white and black cycloramas.
+Exceptional acoustics and sight lines highlight performances on the 72-foot stage with a full white cyclorama.